manumei/ChirpID-backend/chat/pipeline.md

+# Pipeline

+My current processing pipeline for training is:

 **Data Fractioning**
 1. Get a fraction of the dataset, keeping only birds in Argentina
 2. Keep only samples where rating > 3